Open Textbooks

 This activity invites you to practice selecting and evaluating Open Educational Resources (OER), especially open textbooks: to to find exactly what resources meet your teaching goals along with promoting equity and inclusion for all students.

 2. Explore Canadian OER Repositories and find an Open Resource on your subject.
+Identify one OER resource which fits your pedagogical goal.
+Review whether the resource is accessible for all learners of different abilities.

 Resources